 From Praia da Batata you hike on the boulevard along the center of Lagos.
 It’s pretty awesome, on the right you can see Forte da Ponta da Bandeira, and on the left Castelo de Lagos.

 I walk on this boulevard quite often since I live near the city center of Lagos, and it’s always fun.
 You walk along the palm trees, the river, and the harbor.
 The water is really clear, so you can even see the fish swimming in the river.
+If you’re lucky, you might even see some red starfish on the black rocks.

 I cross the water via the pedestrian bridge to Marina de Lagos.
 Here you can find many waterfront restaurants and this is the perfect place to relax after the hike from Praia da Luz to Lagos.

 There is a regular daily bus between Lagos and Luz (number 4, the yellow line).
 Check Google Maps for the nearest bus stop and route times.
-A ticket costs between € 2 and € 4 (to be paid in cash to the bus driver).
+A ticket costs between € 2 and € 4, to be paid in cash to the bus driver.

 Where to stay